ShinSakanami/BetterStorage/README.md

 Better Stockpiles is here for you!
 Adding more filters to stockpiles, crates and chests for better stocks management.

-Compatible with Candledark, Frostfeast, Stonehearth Cafe and Brewery Mod!
+With compatibility patches for Candledark, Frostfeast, Stonehearth Cafe and Brewery Mod!

 Current available stockpile filters: